Behdad Eghbali: Early life

-He graduated from the Haas School of Business at the University of California, Berkeley with a Bachelor of Business Administration.
+He graduated from the Haas School of Business at the University of California, Berkeley, with a bachelor's degree in business administration.

 Career

 Eghbali began his career in investment banking in the technology group at Morgan Stanley and later joined San Francisco-based private equity firm TPG Capital, where he focused on buyouts and turnarounds.

-In 2006, Eghbali and José E. Feliciano co-founded Clearlake Capital, described by Financial Times in 2022 as "one of the fastest-growing buyout firms in the world."
+In 2006, Eghbali and José E. Feliciano co-founded Clearlake Capital, described by Financial Times in 2022 as "one of the fastest-growing buyout firms in the world".